 28 April 2022

-This Lords bill would create a new 'certificate of loss' for mothers when a pregnancy ends in miscarriage or stillbirth where the baby would not be registered under the Births and Deaths Registration Act 1953.
-It would also set up a central database to archive these certificates and to record basic information about the miscarriage or stillbirth, along with related purposes.
+The Bill would allow a 'certificate of loss' to be issued to mothers when a pregnancy ends in miscarriage or stillbirth that is not eligible for registration under the Births and Deaths Registration Act 1953.
+It would also create a database to archive these certificates and record information about the miscarriage or stillbirth, along with related provisions.

 Generated 21 February 2026